hackkaliboi/Godirect2.0/README.md

-# GoDirectly - Real Estate Platform
+# GoDirect - Real Estate Platform

 **Find Your Dream Home in Nigeria** 🏡

-GoDirectly is a comprehensive real estate platform that connects buyers, sellers, and agents across Nigeria.
+GoDirect is a comprehensive real estate platform that connects buyers, sellers, and agents across Nigeria.
 Our platform specializes in premium properties in major Nigerian cities including Enugu, Calabar, and Lagos.

 ## ✨ Features